Joshi-Ketaki/joshi-ketaki.github.io/_portfolio/portfolio-1.md

 Catastrophic Forgetting is a fundamental challenge faced by all systems that learn online.
 We propose leveraging the cognitive inspiration of context-dependent learning to reduce forgetting in a resource-efficient manner."
 collection: portfolio
 ---

-Catastrophic Forgetting is a fundamental challenge faced by all systems that learn online.
-We propose leveraging cognitive inspiration of context-dependent learning to reduce forgetting.
-In this work, we demonstrate a catastrophic forgetting mitigation tactic that uses existing neural network architecture as-is.
-Compared to existing catastrophic forgetting mitigation tactics, our technique takes less storage and is less time-consuming.
+Every online learning system faces the fundamental challenge of catastrophic forgetting.
+To prevent forgetfulness, we suggest utilizing cognitive inspired context-dependent learning.
+Here, we provide a catastrophic forgetting mitigation strategy that leverages the current neural network architecture in its essence.
+Our method is simpler, faster and requires less storage than current catastrophic forgetting mitigation strategies.
 <br/>
 <br/><img src='/images/NN_No_task_context_learning.png'>
 <em>Neural Network with no context-specific learning</em>
 <br/>
 <br/><img src='/images/NN_task_context_learning.png'>
 <em>Neural Network with context-specific learning</em>
+More specifically, we look at the recently proposed LSTMs for memory access prefetching which is an important sequential problem in computer systems memory management.
+We study how catatstrophic forgetting manifests in LSTMs and propose an implementation of context-dependent learning for the LSTM architecture which utilizes separate cell-state memories for each task.
+We demonstrate a reduction in required storage by a factor of 16 compared to existing catastrophic forgetting mitigation tactic of replay.
+We also demonstrate a speedup by a factor of 1.6 compared to state-of-the-art regularization methods of catastrophic forgetting mitigation.
+We plan to further extenb this investigation for other neural network architectures, specifically transformers.

 <br/>
 Paper: Note that this research is currently in progress and being updated continuously.